the BEST tools TO HELP YOU MANAGE AND REDEEM YOUR MILES AND POINTS

 Open Hotel Alert: This is similar to Expertflyer, but for hotels and you can use it for award nights.
 Just set up an alert and you will receive an email when a room opens up.
 If you have your eye on a certain hotel but can never find availability, this is a great app.
 It’s completely free to use.

-TO MAKE SURE YOU PICK THE BEST SEAT ON THE PLANE:
+Best tools to PICK THE BEST SEAT ON THE PLANE:

 aeroLOPA: This is a new site that has an accurate layout of each plane depicting what the seat layout is, what kind of seat, where the window is, etc. I feel this is more for those looking for a specific business/first class seat and configurations.
 The layout is not clickable and doesn’t tell you if a seat is in a bad location or not.
 I would probably still refer to Seatguru for that.
 It’s free!